Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 166:
 - By ML500.
 - Ported from Master Pack.
+Marked for death [death_marked].

 ship 167:
 - By ML500.